davidknipe/VirtualTemplateSystem/README.md

 ### v3.2

-- Add abilty to search in file contents
+- Add ability to search in file contents

 ### v3.1.1